mnit-rtmc/iris/docs/gate_arms.md

 ### Allowlist

-There is a list of IP addresses from which clients are allowed to control gate arms.
+There is a list of IP addresses from which clients are allowed to control a gate arm action plan.
 It is specified as the `gate.arm.allowlist` property in the `/etc/iris/iris-server.properties` configuration file.
 The property contains a list of addresses in [CIDR] notation (exact IP, or ranges specified such as `192.168.1.0/24`).

 ### System Disable

 Another security feature causes the entire _gate arm system_ to be disabled whenever a configuration change is made to any gate arm.
-This includes any changes to a gate arm array, [controller] or associated [comm link].
+This includes any changes to a gate arm, [controller] or associated [comm link] or [action plan].
 IRIS will not send any command to open or close any gate arm while in this state.
 The only way to re-enable gate arm control is to create a file in the server filesystem at `/var/lib/iris/gate_arm_enable` (using the touch command).

 [action plan]: action_plans.html
-[cameras]: cameras.html
+[camera]: cameras.html
 [CIDR]: https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing
 [comm link]: comm_links.html
 [controller]: controllers.html
-[device actions]: action_plans.html#device-actions
+[device action]: action_plans.html#device-actions
+[DMS]: dms.html
+[hashtag]: hashtags.html
 [phase]: action_plans.html#plan-phases
 [system attribute]: system_attributes.html
 [warning action plan]: #warning-action-plan